boltops-tools/terraspace-docs/_docs/learn/onprem/review-project.md

 }
 ```

-You can see that the starter example module creates an random_pet resource.
+You can see that the starter example module creates a `random_pet` resource.

 ## Stack Modules